RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Datasets and evaluation metrics

-\item[\(\bm{r}\): ] \textbf{Pearson correlation} gauges the \textit{linear association} between the predicted and reference fields.
+\item Pearson correlation (\textbf{Corr}) measures the \textit{linear correlations} between the predicted and reference fields.
 Because it is computed after centering each field, \(r\) is \textit{scale-invariant}: two fields that differ only by a global multiplicative factor still achieve \(r=1\).
-Thus, \(r\) complements the other metrics by highlighting how well the spatial patterns vary, irrespective of absolute amplitude. \end{itemize} Full details of each dataset are provided in Appendix \ref{app:data_generation}.
-The neural network models and weights, training, evaluation, and data generation scripts are provided at \hyperlink{https://github.com/hbassi/SRaFTE}{https://github.com/hbassi/SRaFTE}.
+Thus, \(r\) complements the other metrics by highlighting how well the spatial patterns vary, irrespective of absolute amplitude. \end{itemize}